stellawxo/miner_update/README.md

 # miner_update
-for update miner
+for online update miner
-FOR update
+for dr2